pranavdange/Object-Detection---License-Number-Plate/README.md

 Deployment on Local
+Input Screen -

 ![image](https://user-images.githubusercontent.com/75486718/126176694-b068eb4f-c4a4-4277-997f-f594664a8f09.png)

+Output Screen -

 ![image](https://user-images.githubusercontent.com/75486718/126176717-65ca047f-9497-4bbe-bf72-ae77fbfd4db8.png)

 Summary

 Finally, using Yolo, Darknet and TensorFlow, an end to end model is created which can detect license plate from any of the images and Videos provided.
-Future scope of the Project includes using the same as Webcam!
+Future scope of the Project includes using the same as Webcam.

 Note -